 Mastering the Perfect Pour Over Coffee: 5 Easy Steps

 Brewing great pour over coffee is simpler than you might think.
 With just a few essential steps, you can enjoy a delicious cup at home.
-Here’s how to do it, inspired by coffee expert James Hoffmann.
+Follow our guide below, inspired by coffee expert James Hoffmann, to master the art of pour over brewing and unlock extraordinary flavors in every cup.

 5 Steps to Brewing Great Pour Over Coffee